department-of-veterans-affairs/va.gov-team/products/health-care/checkin/sprints/sprint-goals.md

         - ❗ 🟥 [IA and URL review from Patient Check In (PCI)](https://github.com/department-of-veterans-affairs/va.gov-team/issues/75317)
             - This is the CAIA review ticket, we may or may not have feedback to address
         - ❗ 🟥 [Update Product Artifacts for Release](https://github.com/department-of-veterans-affairs/va.gov-team/issues/74024)
-        - ❗ 🟥 [[UX] [Placeholder] Set up Metrics to Measure Success for OH check ins](https://github.com/department-of-veterans-affairs/va.gov-team/issues/74027)
+        - ❗ 🟥 [[UX] Set up Metrics to Measure Success for OH check ins](https://github.com/department-of-veterans-affairs/va.gov-team/issues/74027)
         - ❗ 🟥 [[Content] Create Content for SMS for VistA site that receives a "travel" text to 53079](https://app.zenhub.com/workspaces/check-in-experience-61fc23a2cb8a14001132e102/issues/gh/department-of-veterans-affairs/va.gov-team/75424)
         - ❗ 🟥 [[Research] Create Research Plan ](https://github.com/department-of-veterans-affairs/va.gov-team/issues/75401)
         - ❗ 🟥 [[Research] Create Conversation Guide](https://github.com/department-of-veterans-affairs/va.gov-team/issues/75402)